 ** application for washing machine patent.

-August 17 (c/o Mrs Wyburn, 6 St Johns Villas, Adelaide Rd, St Johns Wood, London) writes to uncle, Henry Selfe in Australia, re: washing machine, plate printing, etc., and states he will shortly leave for the Continent ...'on business that may detain me for some months.'
+(c/o Mrs Wyburn, 6 St Johns Villas, Adelaide Rd, St Johns Wood, London) writes to uncle, Henry Selfe in Australia, re: washing machine, plate printing, etc., and states he will shortly leave for the Continent ...'on business that may detain me for some months.'
 [Haas 10] See Patents page on this website.

 [about this time, or 1862-65] begins study of photography in England, with Arthur Brown?
 [Haas 10] There was an Arthur Brown listed as a photographer in 1854, London Street, Kingston.
 [Professional Photographers in Kingston-upon-Thames and surrounding areas 1854-1911, John Wilson, (Kingston Heritage Centre and the Historical Group of the Royal Photographic Society, c.
 1984) p.
 4.]
 Note: Arthur Brown also name of person who helped with shutters etc, Palo Alto, 1870s.
 [Mozley 21]

 December 3 Daily Alta California Volume XIV, Number 4668 (page 1) reports: 'MOVEMENTS OF CALIFORNIANS.
 A letter from Paris of Oct.
 24th says: There has been a great influx of Californians within the past few weeks. [...]
 E.J.
 Muygridge was here a few days since, but has returned to London...'

 ** International Exhibition 1862 : Official Catalogue of the Industrial Department (Truscott, Son, & Simmons, London)

 August 12 Journal of the Society of Arts, p.636 'PATENTS ON WHICH THE STAMP DUTY OF £50 HAS BEEN PAID.
 1914.
 E.J.
 Muygridge.'